Buddhist Thought and Western Philosophy

 - DOI: 10.1093/obo/9780195393521-0057

-Buddhist-Western comparative philosophy is a relatively new field.
+Buddhist–Western comparative philosophy is a relatively new field.
 Most work in this area has been done since the 1980s, even though initial efforts began during the 1940s.
-Among the diverse Buddhist schools, Mādhyamika Buddhism (especially Nāgārjuna) and Zen Buddhism are those most studied in comparison with Western philosophies.
+Among the diverse Buddhist schools, Mādhyamika Buddhism (especially Nāgārjuna) and Zen Buddhism (especially Dōgen) are those most studied in comparison with Western philosophies, although there is growing engagement with other areas such as Tibetan Dzogchen and Japanese Jōdo Shinshū (Pure Land).
 There is no one way to create a general theme for the field, but different time periods tend to focus on specific Western philosophers or a philosophical school in comparison with Buddhism.
-During the 1970s, process philosophy dominated the field, whereas in the 1990s Buddhist-postmodern comparative philosophy attracted comparative philosophers.
+During the 1970s, process philosophy dominated the field, whereas in the 1990s Buddhist–postmodern comparative philosophy attracted comparative philosophers.
 During the first decade of the 21st century, a comparison of Buddhism and Derridean deconstruction generated a sizable number of publications.
 This bibliography is categorized by Western philosophical schools or thinkers instead of Buddhist thinkers, schools, or specific themes.
-The total number of publications in this field is steadily growing, and the sparsely touched areas, such as analytic philosophy and Tibetan Buddhism, are on the way to joining this group of publications.

-No comprehensive anthologies or textbooks on Buddhist-Western comparative philosophy are available yet.
+No comprehensive anthologies or textbooks on Buddhist–Western comparative philosophy are available yet.
 The entries in this section offer major themes and perspectives in this field.
 Inada and Jacobson 1984 is one of the earliest anthologies that explored the common ground of Buddhism and Western philosophy, with a focus on American philosophy.
 Abe 1985 is a seminal work that compares Zen with diverse Western philosophies.
 Park 2006 offers essays on Buddhism and deconstruction; Park and Kopf 2009 discusses Buddhism and Merleau-Ponty.
-Wang 2007 deals with the ethical dimension in Asian philosophy and deconstruction, and D’Amato, et al. 2009 looks at Buddhist philosophy together with analytic philosophy.
-Faure 2004 examines some of the major Buddhist concepts in line with Western philosophical traditions, and Goodman 2009 proposes a Buddhist ethical paradigm as a form of consequentialism.
+Wang 2007 deals with the ethical dimension in Asian philosophy and deconstruction, and d’Amato, et al. 2009 looks at Buddhist philosophy together with analytic philosophy.
+Faure 2004 examines some of the major Buddhist concepts in line with Western philosophical traditions, Goodman 2009 proposes a Buddhist ethical paradigm as a form of consequentialism, and Gordon 2018 offers an edited collection on ethics engaging a wide range of Western sources, including ancient, modern, continental, and analytic.
+Yeng 2020 compares Buddhist, Western, and feminist philosophies on the topic of anger.

 Abe, Masao.
 Zen and Western Thought.
 Edited by William R. LaFleur.
 Honolulu: University of Hawai‘i Press, 1985.